Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Adaptive Spectral Clustering

 \subsection{Complexity analysis}

-The most expensive operation of our method is the matrix inversion in \autoref{eqn:slicer_matrix} which has the time complexity of $O(pN^2)$.
+The most expensive operation of our method is the matrix inversion in Equation \ref{eqn:slicer_matrix} which has the time complexity of $O(pN^2)$.
 A small $p\leq4$ is sufficient because the Neumann series is a geometric sum so exponential acceleration tricks can be applied.
-We use \autoref{eqn:slicer_matrix} because it is closer to a rectangular function and better illustrates the spectrum slicing idea, but in practice, it can be replaced by other slicer functions that do not require matrix inversion, such as a quadratic function $1-\left(s\mL-a\right)^{2}$, to further reduce cost.
-It is also worth noting that the matrix inversion and multiplication only need to be computed once and can be pre-computed offline.
+Equation \ref{eqn:slicer_matrix} is a close approximation to a rectangular function that well illustrates the spectrum slicing idea.
+In practice, it can be replaced by other slicer functions that do not require matrix inversion, such as a quadratic function $1-\left(s\mL-a\right)^{2}$, to further reduce cost.
+It is also worth noting that the matrix inversion and multiplication only need to be computed once and can be pre-computed offline as suggested by~\citep{RossiSIGN2020}.
 The training step can be mini-batched easily.
-We randomly sample $8 - 64$ negative samples per node so the cost of computing \autoref{eqn:objective} is low.
+We randomly sample $8 {-} 64$ negative samples per node so the cost of computing Equation \ref{eqn:objective} is low.